Non-singular Green's functions for the unbounded Poisson equation in one, two and three dimensions: Methodology

-As the Green's function in Fourier space (Eq.~\eqref{eq:Fourier Poisson}) is in fact unbounded, an infinite domain in the Fourier space is needed in order to obtain the correct solution.
-However, for a discrete approximation, such as is used in numerical simulations, the discretization of the domain in the physical space results in a bounded domain in the Fourier space, represented by the set of wave-numbers $k_i = \{-k_s/2, ... \, ,k_s/2\}$.
-Here $k_s = 2\pi/h$ is the angular sampling wave-number corresponding to the discretization length $h$ and $k_s/2$ is the highest resolved angular wave-number due to the Nyquist-Shannon sampling theorem.
-The exact Green's function of Eq.~\eqref{eq:Fourier Poisson} thus cannot not be represented in a discretized space, and using it will introduce errors in the calculation resulting in a limited convergence rate of $\mathcal{O}(h^2)$ \cite{Rasmussen:2011c}.

-In order to amend this and derive a Green's function which is bounded by a maximum wavenumber, we regularize the Green's function using a radial cut-off function in Fourier space:
+As the Green's function in the Fourier domain (Eq.~\eqref{eq:Fourier Poisson}) does not have a compact support, an unbounded Fourier domain is needed to obtain the exact solution.
+However, for a discrete approximation, such as that used in numerical simulations, the discretization of a function in the real domain, imposes an upper bound $k_s$ of the function image in the Fourier domain.
+This upper bound is determined by the Nyquist-Shannon sampling theorem as $k_s = \pi/h$ being the highest resolved angular wave-number corresponding to the discretization length $h$.
+Thus, the exact Green's function of Eq.~\eqref{eq:Fourier Poisson} cannot not be represented in a discretized domain, and using it will introduce errors in the calculation resulting in a limited convergence rate of $\mathcal{O}(h^2)$ \cite{Rasmussen:2011c}.
+In order to amend this and derive a Green's function which is bounded by a maximum wavenumber, we regularize the Green's function using a radial cut-off function in the Fourier domain:

-This leads to a regularized Green's function and a corresponding homogeneous equation of:
+This leads to a regularized Green's function and a corresponding equation for the impulse response function:

-Using the radial cut-off function of Eq.~\eqref{eq:zeta}, it is seen that the Green's function of the non-regularized equation (Eq.~\eqref{eq:Fourier Poisson}) is unchanged in the range of wave-numbers $0 < k \leq k_s/2$.
+where $r = |\boldsymbol{x}|$ is the radial length of the position vector.
+Using the radial cut-off function of Eq.~\eqref{eq:zeta}, it is seen that the Green's function of the non-regularized equation (Eq.~\eqref{eq:Fourier Poisson}) is unchanged for $0 < k \leq \pi/h$.